tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 | **Top** | 0.67 |
 | **Right** | 1 |
 | **Bottom** | 1 |

+Ensure the Margin properties are all set to 0.

 If you like, you can select the **Label** node and type a prompt into the **Text** property in the Inspector on the right.
 I chose `[SAY]:`